 - You will probably be less connected to the internet than you are now.
 We do not have cell phone service in this area.
-Our satellite internet service is probably not as good as what you are accustomed to having.
-We may get our new high speed internet in 2015, and that will change our staff connectivity — but fiber optic installation on the Gunflint Trail has been very slow, so we can’t promise it will arrive this summer.
-It might.
-Meanwhile, Bearskin staff members often discover that life can be quite sweet without being on the phone or internet all day.
-Explore your world — it’s beautiful out there!
+Bearskin staff members often discover that life can be quite sweet without being on the phone all day.
+Explore your world — it's beautiful out there!
 You may not be on your phone at work, of course.

 - What you need if you work here: You need a watch, to tell time on the job; rain gear in the spring, summer, and fall, or very warm clothes and boots in the winter; sturdy work boots and gloves if you will be an outside employee; closed toe shoes or sturdy sandals for work, not flip flops; clean clothing suitable to wear when interacting with the public; no T-shirts with questionable sayings or pictures (you can buy Bearskin T-shirts at discounted rates–shop for your work shirts here); sturdy workwear pants or jeans that you can clip your staff radio onto, rather than leggings.
 In short, the same things you need in any outdoor-based, public-focused job.

 - About your dog.
-The answer is no. (Note: if you are applying for permanent, full-time positions, we can discuss a dog but we haven’t had very good luck saying yes to this.)
-Seasonal, short-term help: just no.)
+The answer is no. (Note: if you are applying for permanent, full-time positions, perhaps we can discuss a dog but we haven’t had very good luck saying yes to this.)
+Seasonal, short-term help: just no.

 Applying for Summer 2017: If you think you fit these criteria, please fill out the application linked to this page and fax or mail it to us.
 A cover letter or e-mail describing your interest in the job and your background helps us get to know you, as does a photo (optional, of course.)
 The more information your provide for us, the better!
 Your job references will be checked, so please provide accurate contact information.